11. Matrices and Other Arraysļ

 ## [1] 21 22 23

-There are quite a few functions that call the above automatically
+Quite a few functions call the above automatically

 or SIMPLIFY